GermanHernandez2902/advanced-task-manager/README.md

 # 🧠 Advanced Task Manager

-A modern, Trello-inspired task management web app built with Django.
+A clean and powerful web app to manage personal or team tasks efficiently.
-Manage projects, create task lists, assign priorities, tag tasks, and track progress — all in a clean and responsive UI.
+Create project boards, organize tasks in lists, set priorities, add tags, and track deadlines — all in one place.

 ---